gentaliti/react-toolkit/README.md

 Atomica UI provides a range of customizable components, including:

 - Button
-- Input
-- Checkbox
-- Radio
+- Accordion
-- Select
+- Dropdown
 - Modal
-- Alert
-- Tooltip
+- Table
-- and more
+- Pagination
+- More components coming soon

 For detailed documentation on each component, please see the official [Atomica UI documentation](https://gentaliti.github.io/react-toolkit/).